sonrabakarim/barlkk/_posts/2016-06-16-pagespeed-100-with-jekyll-s3-and-cloudfront.md

 ### Install Jekyll

 I'm going to assume you can figure out how to [install Jekyll](http://jekyllrb.com/docs/installation/).
 There are [hundreds of](http://jekyllthemes.org/) [free themes](http://jekyll.tips/templates/) available.
 But two I recommend are [Lanyon](http://lanyon.getpoole.com/) by Mark Otto and [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) by Michael Rose.
-If you're coming from WordPress or another CMS can migrate your content using one of the many [Jekyll importers](https://import.jekyllrb.com/docs/home/).
+If you're coming from WordPress or another blogging platform you can migrate your content to Jekyll using one of the [many available importers](https://import.jekyllrb.com/docs/home/).

 ### Add the Jekyll Assets gem